 - Enrollees identified as likely eligible for subsidized marketplace or employer coverage could be timed earlier in a calendar year to avoid subjecting them to an unaffordable deductible (as discussed above) and to needing to re-enroll quickly for the following calendar year.
-This could be especially helpful if unwinding begins early in a calendar year, as it would mean front-loading redeterminations for this group, which would both save the state money and mean early redetermination for a group that may be better-equipped than others to successfully navigate the coverage transition.
+In addition, front-loading this group in the spring of 2023 could both save the state money and focus early redetermination on those who may be better-equipped than others to successfully navigate the coverage transition.

 - Families likely to be split between marketplace and Medicaid or CHIP could be redetermined around year’s end so that future annual Medicaid/CHIP redeterminations align with the marketplace enrollment cycle.

 - States working on bridging programs (e.g., premium support) could delay redetermining consumers who will likely be eligible until these programs are ready.
 Oregon is adopting this approach in concert with its planned bridge program.

 Transitions from Medicaid to the marketplace have historically presented challenges for consumers, with too little time to act and too many administrative burdens.
 Unwinding will accentuate these issues, creating risks for consumers but also a rare opportunity to consider improvements that will pay dividends during unwinding and for years to come.